EddyVerbruggen/nativescript-aws/README.md

 # NativeScript AWS plugin

 > DEPRECATED!
-Please install `nativescript-nodeify` and [follow these instructions](https://github.com/EddyVerbruggen/nativescript-nodeify/blob/master/README.md#aws-sdk-or-amazon-cognito-identity-js-which-includes-aws-sdk).
+Please either use [the AWS Native SDK plugin by Osei Fortune](https://github.com/triniwiz/nativescript-aws-sdk), or try `nativescript-nodeify` (which allows you to use the ASW JS SDK) and [follow these instructions](https://github.com/EddyVerbruggen/nativescript-nodeify/blob/master/README.md#aws-sdk-or-amazon-cognito-identity-js-which-includes-aws-sdk).

 ## OLD INSTRUCTIONS